Join the Lab

 Thank you for your interest in the Teen and Young Adult Lab (TAYA Lab)!

-I will not be accepting applications during the 2023-2024 admissions cycle.
-In other words, I will not be accepting applications from students who wish to become Ph.D. students beginning in Fall 2024.
+I will not be accepting applications during the 2024-2025 admissions cycle, as either a primary mentor or co-mentor.
+In other words, I will not be considering applications from students who wish to become Ph.D. students beginning in Fall 2025.

 I have included information below as resources for students interested in my lab for future application cycles.